othmaneait/Local/README.md

 Next : run update_video3.py, make sure you have the right "_desc.json" file in the directory where you run these scripts from.
 You can find the correct file for this in the folder that you made when you ran "ytapithumbget.py"

-Watch the video guide to set up the API and run the code on our 'RedAndGreen YouTube channel' : https://www.youtube.com/watch?v=8h17wxgqNXY
+Watch the video othmane to set up the API and run the code on our 'RedAndGreen YouTube channel' : https://www.youtube.com/watch?v=8h17wxgqNXY

 Also check out our new code to make a multipage PDF from every YouTube video thumbnail and description: https://github.com/RGGH/rng/blob/master/pdf_demo.py :